-Dynamic: When Dynamic mode is selected, the learned MAC address will be deleted automatically after the aging after the switch is rebooted.
+• Dynamic: When Dynamic mode is selected, the learned MAC address will be deleted automatically after the aging only be deleted manually.
+The learned entries will be cleared after the switch is rebooted.

-Static: When Static mode is selected, the learned MAC address will be out of the influence of the aging time and can only be deleted manually.
-The learned entries will be cleared entries will be saved even the switch is rebooted.
+• Static: When Static mode is selected, the learned MAC address will be out of the influence of the aging time and can aging time and can only be deleted manually.
+The learned entries will be saved even the switch is rebooted.

-Permanent: When Permanent mode is selected, the learned MAC address will be out of the influence of the aging time and can only be deleted manually.
-The learned
+• Permanent: When Permanent mode is selected, the learned MAC address will be out of the influence of the

-Status: Select Enable/Disable the Port Security feature for the port.
+Status: Enable/Disable the Port Security feature for the port.